-CalRecycle has adopted a 75 percent waste tire recycling goal, consistent with a statewide 75 percent recycling goal covering all waste materials mandated by AB 341 (Chesbro, Chapter 476, Statutes of 2011).
-As Figure 2 shows, the California waste tire recycling rate increased in 2023 to 35.1 percent, a .4 percent increase from 2022.
-Recycled tons decreased by 4.4 percent to 199,889 tons (20 million PTEs); however, this was accompanied by a 5.5 percent decrease in total generation.
-Retreading declined by 3 percent in 2023 from 2022, driven by market supply of imported inexpensive tires.
+CalRecycle has adopted a 75% waste tire recycling goal, consistent with a statewide 75% recycling goal for all waste materials mandated by AB 341 (Chesbro, Chapter 476, Statutes of 2011).
+As Figure 2 shows, the California waste tire recycling rate increased in 2023 to 35.1%, a 0.4% increase from 2022.
+With added waste tire volume anticipated from the increased number of heavier electric vehicles (EV) that wear tires faster, and the production of new larger original equipment manufacturer (OEM) tires, California is expected to see future increases in waste tire generation.